KennaSecurity/All_Samples/KDI Importer/README.md

 - has_header? => either "true" or "false"; defaults to true, does the source csv file have a header row? used to map the columns in metafile.csv

-- skip_autoclose? => defaults to false, set to false if processing only assets.
+- skip_autoclose? => defaults to false, set to true if processing only assets because you want to skip the auto_close function which will close vulns when they are not reported on the asset.
 - output.json => name of file that the script writes the final JSON output
 - assets_only? => OPTIONAL parameter to indicate to translate ONLY ASSET DATA.
 Either "true" or "false"; defaults to false
 - domain_suffix? => OPTIONAL parameter to provide a domain suffix to append to hostnames.
 (Still experimental)